tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "The distributed mass of ricocheting impulses which form the foundation of intelligence forbid deterministic results for a given starting point.
 Instead of **repeatable results**, outcomes are merely **probabilistic**."

+* "There is **no explicit communication** between the behavior agents. all communication occurs through **observing the effects of actions** that other agents have on the external world."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>